fun things to do with kids in china xi'an

 Tang Paradise (Tang Dynasty Lotus Park) – Tang Paradise is a newly opened cultural theme park that re-creates life in the Tang dynasty (618 - 907 AD).
 Explore Tang style buildings, listen to Tang music, watch colorful dance shows, acrobatics, and martial arts demonstrations.
 There are water play areas for kids, get your picture taken on the back of a two humped camel, and in the evening, watch a spectacular water show, a movie projected on water fountains in the lake.

-Museum of Terra Cotta Warriors and Horses – Kids will be impressed by the boggling terra cotta army, thousands of ceramic warriors and horses guarding the nearby tomb of the first emperor of China, Qin Shi Huang (Qin Shi Huangdi).
-A truly amazing archeological discovery, the terra cotta warriors stand in rows in earthen tunnels, prepared for battle (pit 1 is bigger than two football fields).
+Museum of Terra Cotta Warriors and Horses – In the Qin Shi Huang Mausoleum Site Museum, Kids will be impressed by the boggling terra cotta army, thousands of ceramic warriors and horses guarding the nearby tomb of the first emperor of China, Qin Shi Huang (Qin Shi Huangdi).
+A truly amazing archaeological discovery, the terra cotta warriors stand in rows in earthen tunnels, prepared for battle (pit 1 is bigger than two football fields).
 The expressions on the faces of the figures are so real, it's like staring into the face of ancient China over 2000 years ago.

 Spend time checking out the details of these life-size warriors, plated armor, footgear and headgear, and Mongolian horses.
 Pick up the audio tour for on-the-spot information.
 And don't miss the smaller museum with a shiny bronze sword and two large reconstructed bronze horse chariots.

-Shopping – It's fun to visit a terra cotta warriors factory to watch artisans making replicas (large and small).
-Also, check out the silk embroidery factories – try the Phoenix Embroidery Factory on Dong Er Road, Silk Embroidery Factory on Dongxing St., or ask at your hotel.
+It's fun to visit a terra cotta warriors factory to watch artisans making replicas (large and small).
+Also, check out the silk embroidery factories – ask at your hotel.

-Amazing discovery of the terra cotta warriors, thousands of pottery figures guarding the tomb of Emperor Qin Shi Huang.
+Amazing discovery of the terracotta warriors, thousands of pottery figures guarding the tomb of Emperor Qin Shi Huang.
 Find out about the archeological site, how the figures were made, soldier's armor, weapons, and horses.
-Gorgeous close-up photographs of the terra cotta warriors.
-(Picture book)
+Close-up photographs of the terra cotta warriors.
+(Easy reader)

 The Silk Route